idris-lang/Idris2/docs/source/reference/operators.rst

    (+) n 3

 Because fixities are separated from the function definitions, a single operator can have 0 or multiple fixity definitions.
-In the next section we explain how to deal with multiple fixity definitions.
+In the next section, we explain how to deal with multiple fixity definitions.

 Fixity & Precedence Namespacing